apostrophecms/docs/docs/guide/development-setup.md

 ```

 ::: tip
-It is generally a good idea to enclose the entire connection string in quotes and use percent encoding for any special characters.
+* When using MongoDB Atlas, it's a good practice to enclose your entire connection string in quotes to prevent any issues with special characters.
+Also, use percent-encoding for special characters in your password.

+* Consider exporting your APOS_MONGODB_URI environment variable to make it available throughout your session.
+This approach helps in avoiding the repetition of the connection string and reduces the risk of errors.
 :::

 ### Finishing touches